syncfusion-content/xamarin-docs/Xamarin/Introduction/DownloadAndInstallation.md

 After you have added assemblies to the respective projects, you have to follow an additional step for loading our components in Windows Phone, WinRT and iOS projects.

-Following is an example for Chart component; create an instance of SfChartRenderer in MainPage constructor of the Windows Phone and WinRT project as shown below.
+The following is an example for Chart component. create an instance of the SfChartRenderer in MainPage constructor of the Windows Phone and WinRT project as follows.

 {% highlight C# %}